SkafteNicki/dtu_mlops/s3_reproducibility/docker.md

         FROM  nvcr.io/nvidia/pytorch:22.07-py3
         ```

-        try doing this to one of your docker files, build the image and run the container.
+        try doing this to one of your dockerfiles, build the image and run the container.
 Remember to check that your
         application is using GPU by printing `torch.cuda.is_available()`.

 19. (Optional) Another way you can use Dockerfiles in your day-to-day work is for Dev-containers.
 Developer containers